zammad/zammad-admin-documentation/manage/groups/settings.rst

    This is the name your agents (and customers when using :doc:`/channels/web`) will see within the Zammad-UI.

+Parent group
+   You can define *another* group as a parent group here.
+This is useful if you want to create group hierarchies.
+In such a hierarchy (child/parent relation), the tree of the parent group is inherited to the child group.
+That means if you move a group which itself has child groups, the child groups are "moved" accordingly.
+However, there is no inheritance of membership or permissions.
+That means you can treat each group as an individual group - even if they have a child/parent relation.

+   .. hint:: Zammad doesn't show you any child group of the currently selected
+      group.
+This would lead to a circular reference!

 Assignment timeout
    The time in minutes after which the ticket's ownership will revert back to *unassigned* after the assigned agent hasn't worked on the ticket.